blake-education/hopscotch/README.md

     extend self

     def call(student_form)
-      # This will bubble up the success or failure of both of these nested services
+      # This will bubble up the success or failure of both of these nested steps
       # and return a success! or failure! depending on the collected results.
-      Hopscotch::StepComposers::Default.call_each(
+      Hopscotch::StepComposer.call_each(
         -> { Service::CreateStudent.call(student_form) },
         -> { Service::NotifyStudent.call(student_form) }
       )